Dissipative Optomechanics in High-Frequency Nanomechanical Resonators

+In the sideband-resolved regime photons and phonons can hybridize and give rise to photon-phonon polaritons~\cite{safavi-naeini_electromagnetically_2011, weis_optomechanically_2010, weiss_strong-coupling_2013}, marking the onset of the strong-coupling regime of optomechanics.
+This phenomenon is more noticeable if the system is driven resonantly with the mechanical mode, i.e. $\Delta = \pm \Omega$.
+In this case, transmission and reflection measurements clearly display features arising from the mechanical lineshape, appearing as either dips or peaks in the optical spectrum and leads to substantial modifications in the group velocity of light passing through the device.
+This effect is the optomechanical analog of electromagnetically-induced transparency/absorption in atomic~\cite{zhang_creation_2009} and solid-state systems~\cite{phillips_electromagnetically_2003} and hence named optomechanically-induced transparency or absorption (OMIT/OMIA).

-Regardless of the recent progress in dissipative optomechanical systems, the observation of coherent optomechanical interactions, such as optomechanically-induced transparency or absorption (OMIT/OMIA)~\cite{Safavi-Naeini2011ElectromagneticallyOptomechanics, Weis2010OptomechanicallyTransparency, Weiss2013Strong-couplingSystems}, remains elusive since the resolved sideband regime has not yet been reached~\cite{Li2009ReactiveWaveguides,Wu2014DissipativeSensor}.
-Here we overcome this barrier and demonstrate how the dissipative optomechanical interaction can either enhance or suppress such coherent effects.
-Our device allies large mechanical frequencies and strong dissipative couplings, making it uniquely suited for such demonstration.
-In OMIT, the optomechanical interaction dresses the optical response of a resonator due to photon-phonon hybridization, marking the onset of the strong-coupling regime.
-This is achieved by setting a carrier laser, at frequency $\omega_l$, such that its mechanically scattered Anti-Stokes sideband is resonant with an optical mode, i.e., $\Delta = -\Omega$.
-The optomechanical interaction with the pump causes transitions where one phonon (population $n_m$) is annihilated ($n_m \rightarrow n_m-1$) and one frequency-shifted photon (population $n_p$) is created ($n_p \rightarrow n_p+1$).
+Regardless of the recent progress in dissipative optomechanical systems, the observation OMIT/OMIA remains elusive since the resolved sideband regime has not yet been reached~\cite{li_reactive_2009,wu_dissipative_2014,huang_dissipative_2018}.
+Our device allies large mechanical frequencies and dissipative couplings, making it uniquely suited for such demonstration.
+OMIT is achieved by setting a carrier laser, at frequency $\omega_l$, such that its mechanically scattered Anti-Stokes sideband is resonant with an optical mode, i.e., $\Delta = -\Omega$.
+Fundamentally, the optomechanical interaction generated by the pump causes transitions annihilating one phonon ($n_m \rightarrow n_m-1$), where $n_m$ denotes the phonon occupation.
+On the optical domain, energy conservation requires a frequency-shifted photon (population $n_p$) to be created ($n_p \rightarrow n_p+1$).
 A probe beam, at frequency $\omega_l+ \Omega_\text{mod}$, induces phonon-number conserving transitions.
 When $\Omega_\text{mod}$ approaches $\Omega$, interference between mechanically scattered photons and the probe beam results in a transparency window in the probe's reflection spectrum.
-In our system, the depth and width of the ``dip" in the optical spectrum are largely affected by both dispersive and dissipative mechanical scattering mechanisms, leading to the first observation of dissipative signatures in OMIT/OMIA.
-A generalized scheme for OMIT, accounting for dissipative and dispersive effects, is summarized in Fig~\ref{fig:5}\textbf{a}.
+In our system, the depth and width of the dip in the optical spectrum are largely affected by both dispersive and dissipative mechanical scattering mechanisms, leading to the first observation of dissipative signatures in OMIT/OMIA.
+A generalized scheme for OMIT, accounting for dissipative and dispersive effects, is summarized in Fig~\ref{fig:4}\textbf{a}.